Effects of stellar-mass primordial black holes on first star formation: Summary and Conclusions

 In general, we find that the effects of stellar-mass PBHs ($m_{\rm PBH}\sim 10-100\ \rm M_{\odot}$) on Pop~III star formation in molecular-cooling minihaloes are small at the scales of star-forming clouds and also for the cosmic star formation history at $z\gtrsim 10$, when PBHs make up $f_{\rm PBH}\lesssim 0.01$ of DM, allowed by existing observational constraints (see e.g. \citealp{Ali-Haimoud2017,Poulin2017,Hektor2018,Carr2021,Hutsi2021}).
 In particular, when the feedback of BH accretion that increases the mass threshold of efficient cooling is considered, early star formation may not be significantly enhanced by the accelerated structure formation with PBHs.

 Nevertheless, PBHs tend to shift Pop~III star formation to more massive haloes whose abundance is also increased.
-This may change the spatial distribution of Pop~III hosts and affect the intensity maps of the 21-cm signal and cosmic infrared background (see e.g. \citealt{Kashlinsky2016,Gong2017,Cappelluti2022}).
-Besides, although PBHs have little influence on the star formation process, they can sink into the newly born Pop~III star cluster within a dynamical friction timescale of $t_{\rm DF}\sim 2-10\ \rm Myr$, comparable to the stellar lifetimes and relaxation timescales of the star clusters.
+This may change the spatial distribution of Pop~III hosts and affect the intensity map of 21-cm signal and cosmic infrared background (see e.g. \citealt{Kashlinsky2016,Gong2017,Cappelluti2022}). { The X-rays produced by PBH accretion in collapsed structures can also contribute significantly to the CXB and alter the thermal and ionization history of the IGM.} Besides, although PBHs have little influence on the star formation process, they can sink into newly born Pop~III star clusters within a dynamical friction timescale of $t_{\rm DF}\sim 2-10\ \rm Myr$, comparable to the stellar lifetimes and relaxation timescales of these systems.
 In this way, PBHs can affect Pop~III stellar evolution and dynamics of Pop~III star clusters, which may lead to hybrid compact object mergers between PBHs and Pop~III remnants.
 Such GW sources will be detectable and distinguishable by 3rd-generation GW detectors \citep{Franciolini2022}.
-PBHs with lower masses and higher abundances than considered in this work ($m_{\rm PBH}\sim 10^{22}-10^{26}\ \rm g$) can also concentrate inside the first stars and swallow them \citep{Bambi2009}.
-Finally, although relatively unimportant in minihaloes ($M_{\rm h}\sim 10^{6}\ \rm M_{\odot}$), the LW feedback from PBHs may be able to sufficiently dissociate $\rm H_{2}$ in more massive ($M_{\rm h}\gtrsim 10^{8}\ \rm M_{\odot}$) atomic-cooling haloes and trigger DCBH formation (see Sec.~\ref{s4.3}).
-This internal feedback mechanism from PBHs may be more efficient than the channels of DCBH formation in $\rm \Lambda CDM$ that require very special conditions (e.g. \citealt{Visbal2014,wise2019formation}).
+PBHs with lower masses and higher abundances than considered in this work ($m_{\rm PBH}\sim 10^{22}-10^{26}\ \rm g$) can also concentrate inside the first stars and swallow them \citep{Bambi2009}. {Finally, although relatively unimportant in minihaloes ($M_{\rm h}\sim 10^{5}-10^{6}\ \rm M_{\odot}$), the LW feedback from PBHs may be able to sufficiently dissociate $\rm H_{2}$ and trigger DCBH formation in more massive atomic-cooling haloes with $M_{\rm h}\gtrsim 3.3\times 10^{7}\left( f_{\rm PBH}/0.01\right)^{-1.8}(m_{\rm PBH}/{33\ \rm M_{\odot}})^{-1.6}\ \rm M_{\odot}$ (see Sec.~\ref{s4.3}).} This internal feedback mechanism from PBHs may be more efficient than the channels of DCBH formation in $\rm \Lambda CDM$ that require very special conditions (e.g. \citealt{Visbal2014,wise2019formation}).